 People have been seeking out an alternative to the throw away plastic sewing machines of today and you have to look no further than the Singer 201 which will sew every day and last a lifetime.
 More than that every stitch the machine makes will blow your mind from the sheerest silk to stoutest denim.

 Someone once said to me that 'nothing lasts like quality' and the Singer 201, built by families that had worked for generations at the same factories, proved the case with the Singer model 201.
-Here is a little of the history of the Singer 201.

 A little history

 After the Great War, mass production from technologies learnt during wartime, and the supply of electricity into houses led to massive advances in sewing machine technology.
 The pinnacle of this technology by the 1930's can be seen in the stunning performance of Singer's latest offering, the formidable model 201, which was produced in Britain at Kilbowie, Clydebank.

 This British masterpiece of engineering was expensive but opened up a whole new era of opportunities amongst the working classes of Britain.
 The 1930's were hard, the world was suffering from a massive depression sparked by the Wall Street crash in America.
 The ripples were felt around the globe and millions of men found themselves out of work.

 In Britain unemployment and poverty manifested itself in uprisings like the Jarrow March in October of 1936.
 However new opportunities were also opening up.
 For the first time a truly professional machine was now available to the masses.
 There was almost a Singer shop in every town and city in the country and in the shop windows was the new Singer model 201.
 Although expensive, with the help of hire purchase, first introduced on mass by Singer and his partner Edward Clark in the 1850's, women found that they could buy the Singer 201, pay for it over a period of years and earn a living from the machine at the same time.